-To ensure timely resolution, observations originating from audits by external entities that are not rated according to the scale mentioned above will be monitored under the same criteria established for Medium/Significant Deficiency ratings unless otherwise agreed upon by senior staff and Internal Audit.
+In order to ensure timely resolution, items originating from external entity audits that are not rated according to the scale mentioned above will be monitored under the same criteria established for Medium/Significant Deficiency rating unless otherwise agreed upon by Senior Staff and Internal Audit.

-B. Non-reportable Audit Observations
+B. Non-reportable Items

-During the audit process, some observations may be deemed non-reportable, such as process improvement recommendations (not related to risk or control observations) or audit observations of an immaterial nature.
-The auditor may determine there is value in verbally communicating the observation; however, such observations shall not be tracked in the Open Audit Observations Management process.
+During the audit process, some items may be deemed non-reportable, such as process improvement recommendations (not related to risk or control issues) or issues of an immaterial nature.
+The auditor may determine value in verbally communicating such an item; however, such items shall not be tracked in the Open Items Management process.